sy2002/ai-playground/analog/README.md

 5. If not done (i.e. the pole has fallen or the whole experiment runs a predefined amount of steps): Repeat and go to (1).

-The following code snipped is abbreviated code from [analog-cartpole.py](analog-cartpole.py) that implements the steps shown above.
-The function `rl_get_Q_s_a` that is used there has not been explained, yet: It uses the Linear Regression algorithm SGDRegressor to output (aka "predict") the currently learned version of the `Value Function` for a given pair (`s`|`a`).
-And `env_step` is modifying the environment by performing action `a`; in our case this means: The cart is recieving an impulse either from the left or from the right.
-Finally, `rl_max_Q_s` looks for the next best action, given a certain state, and returns that action together with the respective value of the `Value Function`.
+The following code snippet is abbreviated code from [analog-cartpole.py](analog-cartpole.py) that implements the steps shown above. `env_step` is modifying the environment by performing action `a`; in our case this means: The cart is recieving an impulse either from the left or from the right. `rl_max_Q_s` looks for the next best action, given a certain state, and returns that action together with the respective value of the `Value Function`.

 ```
 while not done: